michaeldiguiseppi/java_curriculum_personal/Unit-1-Syntax/README.md

 ```

 **You Do:** Create a class called ArrayDemo with a main method.
  - Create an array of ints with a length of 10.
  - Create an array of Strings using literal syntax.
   - It contains Strings "Han Solo", "Luke Skywalker", "R2D2"

-**You Now Know:**
+**We Now Know:**
  - Java arrays do not have helper methods.
  - Java arrays have a specified length.
  - Java arrays may only contain a single type.
  - Java array literal syntax uses curly braces.

 ## Resources